 Stay On Top Of Industry News and Events in QueenslandJoin Our Newsgroup and Subscribe to the VET 4 T&L Newsletter Sign up Today

 VET 4 T&L is a first of its kind within industry, supporting skill development within all businesses within the entire supply chain.
 Including; road transport, rail, aviation, passenger transport, maritime and logistics sectors.
-This program has been established as part of the VET Industry Engagement Program and is funded by the Queensland Department of Employment, Small Business and Training to support ongoing reform and operations of the vocational education and training system relating to the contestable skills market in Queensland.
+This program has been established as part of the Industry Skills Advisory Program and is funded by the Queensland Department of Employment, Small Business and Training to support ongoing reform and operations of the vocational education and training system relating to the contestable skills market in Queensland.